Theophelus/project-management/readMe.txt

-    [X] Add Services folder that will contain all the services of the application [X] Define a function to get all customers inside the database [X] Define a method to get a single customers from the database [X]  Define a method to add customers into a database
+    [X] Add Services folder that will contain all the services of the application [X] Define a function to get all customers inside the database [X] Define a method to get a single customers from the database [X] Define a method to add customers into a database [X] Define a method to update a specific customer [X] Define a method to delete specific customer

-    [] Add an API folder to contain all the API's of the application [] Define an API to get get all customers from services to the front-end [] Define an api to get single customers
+    [X] Add an API folder to contain all the API's of the application [X] Define an API to get get all customers from services to the front-end [X] Define an api to get single customers
+       [X] Define an api to post a single customer
+       [X] Define an api to update a single customer, it gonna be a post request [X] Define an api to delete single customer, its gonna be a post request

-    [] API end points
+    [x] API end points
        [X] /api/customers
        [X] /api/customers/:id
        [X] /api/customers/add
+       [X] /api/customers/update/:id
+       [X] /api/customers/delete/:id

 Front-End